nv-tlabs/vid2player3d/README.md

 <img src="doc/teaser.png"/>

-# The current release provides the implementation of the controller, including the low-level imitation policy, motion embedding and the high-level planning policy, as well as the environment setup in IsaacGym.
+### Note: the current release provides the implementation of the controller, including the low-level imitation policy, motion embedding and the high-level planning policy, as well as the environment setup in IsaacGym.
 Unfortunately, the demo can NOT run because the trained models are currently not available due to legal issues.

 # Environment setup